 Winter and Spring Showed Commercial Real Estate Struggling to Recover from COVID

-Q1 for 2021 came back as a mixed bag.
+Q1 for 2021 came back as a wash.
 On a whole, the commercial real estate market began to recover, but remained pretty weak and in an uncertain position.
 Buying activity for large commercial property acquisition declined by almost 30% in Q1, with declines in all commercial spaces except the hotel industry.
 But didn’t we just say the hotel industry was negatively impacted by the pandemic?
-Well, it’s recovery is due to indirect causes.
+Well, its recovery is due to indirect causes.
 Investors in commercial real estate are looking at hotels – their setup, size, locations – as prime commercial properties to convert to multi-family housing as people exit en-masse from cities.
+Not to mention that some hotel properties at prime locations like airports saw a huge increase in business and value as people needed to quarantine if travelling.

 The Astronomical Effect the Pandemic has had on the Retail Market Space